The Meg: Plot

 Jonas Taylor is a rescue diver who attempts to save the crew of a damaged nuclear submarine as the hull is being rammed by an unidentified creature.
-He is forced to flee and leave two of his crewmembers trapped in the sub, as attempting rescue would result in the deaths of everyone they have already saved.
-His story is dismissed by fellow survivor Dr. Heller, who denounces his actions, believing that he was psychotic.
+He is forced to flee and leave two of his crew members trapped in the sub, as attempting rescue would result in the deaths of everyone they have already saved.
+His story is dismissed by fellow survivor Dr. Heller, who denounces him, believing that he was psychotic.

-Five years later, billionaire Jack Morris meets Dr. Minway Zhang at the underwater research facility Mana One.
+Five years later, billionaire Jack Morris meets Dr. Minway Zhang at the underwater research facility Mana One, which Morris is funding.
 Zhang and his oceanographer daughter Suyin supervise a mission to explore a deeper section of the Mariana Trench, previously concealed by a thermocline of hydrogen sulfide.
 The submersible is piloted by Japanese scientist Toshi, American scientist "The Wall," and Jonas' ex-wife Lori.
 They are attacked and trapped by a large creature.

 Zhang and Jonas' old friend and Mana One operations manager, James "Mac" Mackreides, venture to Thailand to recruit Jonas, now a loner.
 Suyin attempts the rescue but is attacked by a giant squid that is subsequently killed by an enormous shark.
-Jonas goes down to save the crew; Toshi sacrifices himself to the shark to help the others escape.
+Jonas goes down to save the crew; Toshi sacrifices himself to help the others escape.

-The Mana One crew discovers that the giant shark is a Megalodon or "Meg", a prehistoric species of shark previously believed to be extinct.
-When they realize the meg pursued them past the thermocline, they resolve to kill it, knowing modern humans are unequipped to deal with such an ancient creature.
+The Mana One crew discovers that the giant shark is a Megalodon or "Meg", a prehistoric species of shark previously believed to be extinct for over two million years.
+When they realize the Meg has escaped the thermocline, they resolve to kill it, knowing modern humans are unequipped to deal with such an ancient creature.
 After Jonas marks it with a tracker, Suyin enters a shark-proof tank to shoot the meg with poison, which successfully kills the creature.

-In their moment of triumph, a second, larger meg (revealed to be the one they encountered in the trench) emerges, devouring The Wall and the dead Meg.
-It critically wounds Dr. Minway Zhang and Dr. Heller sacrifices himself to save a fellow crewmember as the ship capsizes and sinks.
-Dr. Minway Zhang dies on the way to rescue.
+However, a second, larger meg (revealed to be the one they encountered in the trench) emerges, devouring The Wall and the dead Meg.
+It critically wounds Zhang and Dr. Heller sacrifices himself to save a fellow crewmember.
+Zhang dies on the way to rescue.

-Back at the station, Morris claims that he has informed all neighboring governments about the Meg, and has sent destroyers to torpedo the shark.
+Morris claims that he has informed all neighboring governments about the Meg.
 However, he secretly enlists a mercenary team to kill the Meg with depth charges.
 The team fails and Morris is eaten by the Meg.
-The Mana One crew learns that Morris lied and no one is coming to help them.
+The crew learns that Morris lied and no one is coming to help them.
 They decide to kill the Meg themselves.

-The meg attacks a crowded beach in Sanya Bay in China, causing panic to the people, but the Mana One Crew use whale sounds to lure the meg away.
-Jonas manages to wound the Meg with his submersible and stabs it in the eye, crippling it; its blood attracts a shiver of different species of modern sharks that unite together and devour the dying Meg.
-Jonas reunites with the crew, and they celebrate their survival.
+The Meg attacks a crowded beach in Sanya Bay in China.
+The crew lures it with whale sounds and Jonas wounds the Meg with his submersible and stabs it in the eye, crippling it; its blood attracts a shiver of modern sharks that devour the dying Meg.
+Jonas and the crew celebrate their survival.